-Do you know how to build a legacy that will last 6 generations?
+Do you know how to build a legacy of wealth that will last 6 generations?

-It’s a tall order to even attempt it.
+It’s a tall order to even fathom.
+Let alone attempt.

 We all have heard stories of the spendthrift heir that blows all their inheritance and dies penniless.

 It’s sad.
 It’s embarrassing.
 And it totally undermines the diligent effort it took to create the wealth in the first place.

 What does it mean to build generational wealth?

 Generational wealth is as it sounds, wealth that is transferred from one generation to another.

 The “wealth” itself does not not have to be purely financial.